 But it’s activity, activity, activity: that’s what keeps me fit.

-Your daughter, Rebecca, said recently that you need a toyboy.
+Your daughter, Rebecca, said you need a toyboy.

 Ha ha!
 Thank you, Becca!
 I do enjoy working with bright, younger men in a professional capacity.
 But you won’t catch me flirting with them.